oyedeletemitope/simli-go-sdk/README.md

 # Simli-Go-SDK

-Simli-Go-SDK is a Go library for interacting with the Simli API, enabling the creation of avatar videos from audio or text inputs.
-This SDK simplifies the process of generating avatar-based content by abstracting the underlying API calls.
+Simli-Go-SDK is a Go library for interacting with the Simli API.
+This SDK simplifies generating avatar-based content by abstracting the underlying API calls.

 ---